Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) allows multiple participants to train machine learning models collaboratively by keeping their datasets local and only exchanging model updates.
-Alas, recent work highlighted several privacy and robustness weaknesses in FL, presenting, respectively, membership/property inference and backdoor attacks.
-In this paper, we investigate to what extent Differential Privacy (DP) can be used to protect {\em not only} privacy but {\em also} robustness in FL.\\ We present a first-of-its-kind empirical evaluation of Local and Central Differential Privacy (LDP/CDP) techniques in FL, assessing their feasibility and effectiveness.
-We show that both DP variants do defend against backdoor attacks, with varying levels of protection and utility, and overall much more effectively than previously proposed defenses.
-They also mitigate white-box membership inference attacks in FL, and our work is the first to show how effectively; neither, however, provide viable defenses against property inference.
-Our work also provides a re-usable measurement framework to quantify the trade-offs between robustness/privacy and utility in differentially private FL.
+Federated Learning (FL) allows multiple participants to train machine learning models collaboratively by keeping their datasets local while only exchanging model updates.
+Alas, this is not necessarily free from privacy and robustness vulnerabilities, e.g., via membership, property, and backdoor attacks.
+This paper investigates whether and to what extent one can use differential Privacy (DP) to protect both privacy and robustness in FL.
+To this end, we present a first-of-its-kind evaluation of Local and Central Differential Privacy (LDP/CDP) techniques in FL, assessing their feasibility and effectiveness.